One of Otto Preminger’s few dull films, The Court-Martial of Billy Mitchell, stars Gary Cooper in the title role of the General.

 Cooper is miscast as the Brigadier General who was relieved of his command, reduced to Colonel, and exiled to Texas after WWI, when he tried to convince the Army and Navy of the importance of air power.

-The script and direction make Cooper look old and unheroic, instead of a depicting him as a dedicated man sacrificing himself for the defense of his country.
+The script and direction make Cooper look old and unheroic, instead of a dedicated man sacrificing himself for the defense of his country.

 That said, the supporting cast is glorious: Charles Bickford, Ralph Bellamy, Rod Steiger, Elizabeth Montgomery, Jack Lord, Peter Graves and Darren McGavin.